Jayesh0706/notes/Docker Interview Questions.md

     - Applying a new config (`kubectl apply -f deployment.yaml`) with the updated image or other changes.

-    Kubernetes Deployments by default use a rolling update strategy.
-This means it will create a new ReplicaSet for the new version and gradually shift pods from the old ReplicaSet to the new one:
+    ==Kubernetes Deployments by default use a rolling update strategy.
+This means it will create a new ReplicaSet for the new version and gradually shift pods from the old ReplicaSet to the new one==:

     - It will bring up a few new pods (controlled by `spec.strategy.rollingUpdate.maxSurge`, default 25% of replicas can be above desired during update).